ZaforAbdullah/Blog-Application/README.md

 ```

 ### 5. Jenkins Pipeline
+##### Check Jenkins folder for how to setup Jenkins for this project, as this pipeline rely on the fact Docker/Docker Compose will available on Jenkins Node.
+For that DIND (Docker inside Docker) pattern was used with help of `sysbox`.

 - Dashboard > Manage Jenkins > Credentials > System > Global credentials (unrestricted)

 | Name        | Kind           | Description  |